tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 The method used to obtain a node id will either enhance or limit the trustworthiness of that entity when propagating messages through them on the Tari communication network.
 When performing the broadcasting of data messages or propagating discovery requests, nodes with registration assigned node ids are considered more trustworthy compared to nodes with derived node ids.

-Obtaining a node id from registration on the Base Layer is important as it will limit the potential of some parties performing Eclipse attacks on the network.
+Obtaining a node id from registration on the Base Layer is important as it will limit the potential of some parties performing [Eclipse attacks](https://eprint.iacr.org/2015/263.pdf) on the network.
 Registration makes it more difficult for [Bad Actor]s to position themselves in ideal patterns on the network to perform disruptive operations and actions.
-Also, in sensitive situations or situations where the Kademlia style directed propagation of messages are vulnerable then gossip protocol based broadcasting of messages can be performed as a less efficient, but safer alternative to ensure that the message will successfully reach the rest of the network.
+In sensitive situations or situations where the Kademlia-style directed propagation of messages are vulnerable, gossip protocol-based broadcasting of messages can be performed as a less efficient, but safer alternative to ensure that the message will successfully reach the rest of the network.

 The recommended method of node id assignment for each Tari communication network entity type are as follows: